Monique Richard (alpinist): Makalu

 In 2014, she became the first Canadian woman to reach the top of the world's fifth highest mountain, Mt Makalu.
 She did it at the same time with Al Hancock, who became the first Canadian man to reach this summit.
 She remains to this day the only Canadian woman to have reached this summit.
 During this expedition, she comes close to death during the descent because of an airway obstruction while in the death zone.

 K2

 In 2015, she made an attempt on K2 where she reached the altitude of 7,300 m.
-Due to the weather conditions and a series of avalanches, she had to turn back.
-No team managed to reach the summit that year.
+Due to the weather conditions and avalanche danger, she had to turn back.
+Nobody reached the summit that year.

 These five climbs were done with the use of supplemental oxygen.
 On Everest in 2013, she attempted a climb without supplemental oxygen but eventually decided to use it in the upper sections of the mountain.
 She ultimately decided to turn back very close to the summit, at an altitude of 8,800 m, because of external factors that affected her psychologically; especially the many corpses found on this route back then.